 How to Stop Dieting From Ruining Your Skin

-So, in this article we will first go through why and how dieting ruins your skin.
-And then we will discuss 3 simple golden rules on dieting and how to keep your skin looking beautiful.
+So, in this article we will first go through why and how dieting affects your skin.
+And then we will discuss 3 simple golden rules on dieting and how to keep your skin looking younger.

 The reasons why dieting ruins your skin happens fall into a few different areas: